Setting up GitLab integration for your project

-On SonarQube Server projects are bound to their GitLab repository and SonarQube automatically sets up the report of your quality gate status and analysis metrics directly to your GitLab merge requests.
-For unbound projects, you must set up the quality gate status report manually.
-The integration of SonarQube Server with GitLab must be properly set up, see Setting up integration at global level.
+On SonarQube Server projects bound to their GitLab repository, SonarQube Server automatically sets up the report of your quality gate status and analysis metrics directly to your GitLab merge requests.

 In GitLab, you can block merge requests if it is failing the quality gate.
 To do this: